matthew-brett/learn-pages/week5_session1.md

 Then look at the files:

 * `scripts/validate_data.py`
-* `findoutlie/detectors.py`

-Next work on the code to run the given commands and fix the errors, until you get `Tests passed` from both given commands (see instructions in the PR).
+Next work on the code to run the given commands and fix the errors.
+See the instructions in the PR.

 Now push, and make a pull request.
 Work together to find the best solution, review the pull request, and merge it.